-Medicinal Uses: Cramps, abdominal masses, infertility, postpartum abdominal pain, acute systemic edema (especially if accompanied by blood in the urine), lowers blood pressure, hypertension, chest pain, palpitations, nervous disorders, longevity, expels the afterbirth, stress, insomnia, anxiety.
+Medicinal Uses: Cramps, abdominal masses, infertility, postpartum abdominal pain, acute systemic edema (especially if accompanied by blood in the urine), lowers blood pressure, hypertension, chest pain, palpitations, nervous disorders, longevity, expels the afterbirth, stress, insomnia, anxiety, heals wounds.

-Parts Most Frequently Used: Fresh or Dried Leaves (aerial parts), Flowers, Stems, Seeds
+Parts Most Frequently Used: Fresh or Dried Leaf (aerial parts), Flower, Stem, Seed

 Flavors/Temps: Acrid, Very Bitter, Slightly Cold